Zainab-ik/Zainab-ik/README.md

 - 😊 I’m a fan of open source, and always looking to contribute to interesting projects.
 Also actively looking for scientific research internships
 - 💼 Career interests: I want to do a PhD in Computational Biology / Bioinformatics
 - 🌱 Research interest: chemical biology, biology, computational life sciences
-- 📫 You can contact me @ emailing ziabdusalam@gmail.com.
+- 📫 You can contact me @ ziabdusalam@gmail.com.

 ---